Types of payments accepted at UW-Madison.

 All financial aid (federal and private loans, grants and internal scholarships) is applied to the student account.
 If your financial aid award exceeds the amount of the student account balance due, a student account refund will be issued.

 All Scholarship checks should be mailed or delivered to the Bursar’s Office.

-Internal Scholarships (from UW-Madison departments) will be automatically applied to the student’s tuition account as they are submitted to the Bursar’s Office.
+Internal Scholarships (from UW-Madison departments) will be automatically applied to the student’s account as they are submitted to the Bursar’s Office.
 If you were awarded this type of scholarship and it has not disbursed to your account, contact the department that awarded the scholarship.
 UW-Madison departments submit scholarship payments through the Bursar’s Office secure website.

-- Scholarships will be disbursed to student tuition accounts according to the organization’s instructions.
+- Scholarships will be disbursed to student accounts according to the organization’s instructions.
 For example, if the organization indicates that the scholarship is for the full academic year, the scholarship funds will be split evenly between the Fall and Spring semesters.

 - If forwarding a scholarship check to our office, please include any scholarship paperwork received with the check.